Rim Fire

 The fire was caused by a hunter's illegal fire that got out of control, and it was named for its proximity to the Rim of the World vista point, a scenic overlook on Highway 120 leading up to Yosemite.
-A total of eleven residences, three commercial structures, and 98 outbuildings were destroyed in the fire.
+A total of 112 structures—largely outbuildings—were destroyed in the fire.
 During suppression efforts, which cost more than $127 million (2013 USD), a total of ten injuries from the wildfire were reported, but there were no fatalities.

-Fire progression

-The fire was spotted and reported by a pilot on August 17, 2013, at 3:25PM PDT, in the Stanislaus National Forest, east of Groveland, when a hunter lost control of an illegal campfire.
-First responders arrived 22 minutes later.
-The camper was not identified publicly until a year later, when two felony and two misdemeanor charges were filed against Keith Matthew Emerald of Columbia, California.
-The fire had only burned 40 acres when it was discovered, but it grew to 10,000 acres within 36 hours and 100,000 acres after just four days.
-In two days, in mid-August, the fire burned nearly 90,000 acres.
-The fire's rapid spread was attributed to drought and extreme weather conditions.
-It burned into backcountry areas of Yosemite National Park.
-The park remained open, and although Yosemite Valley was never in danger, the fire did burn 78,895 acres of parkland.
-Heavy smoke was, at times, a factor.
+The Rim Fire grew to be (at the time) the third-largest wildfire in California's recorded history and the largest recorded in the Sierra Nevada.
+As of 2023, the Rim Fire was California's 11th-largest recorded wildfire.